Juayua, Ruta de las Flores, El Salvador, and Juayua Hotel

 For $1 you can have a massive big snake wrapped around you and take a photo.

-A live one and I mean metres long!
+A live one and I mean meters long!
 No way!

 We ducked and dodged the snake skins that had been shed that hung from the roof.